 The pink headed duck has been extinct from 1950 but was once found in parts of India and Bangladesh.
 Some searches state that they might be critically endangered in some parts of the world, but they are defiantly not found in Indian subcontinent anymore.
 They have a black shaded body figure with a height of about 45 cm.
 The long necks and pink colored heads make them distinguishable from other ducks.
 The pink patches match with the Indian spot-billed duck.

 Bharattherium is a mammal that lived on the Indian land a long time ago.
 This animal has a height of 6 to 4 mm.
 This mammal has curved teeth that make it different from any other species found.
 They had tooth enamel that protected the tooth from any kind of cracks or damage.

 The Malabar civet was found in the Western Ghats in the 1980s.
 It had grey vive rid and spotted appearance that made it look different than other similar animals in the region.
 They were very small with a height of less than 2 and a half ft. and weight was not more than 7 kilograms.
 These animals were yet another victim to human greed.
 They were reared constantly for extraction of civetone, which is a special and unique type of extract found only in the glands of these civets and was used in medicines or aromatics.

 The Indian subcontinent has been a home for a lot of rare and unique animals.
 But with the passage of time, many of these animals have fallen victim to the climatic conditions, hunting, deforestation and habitat loss.
+While many others have gone extinct we have still a chance to save some of the most endangered ones.
 We as humans should keep in mind that nature is not ours to exploit.
 Nature gave rise to us and we do not own it.
 It is our responsibility as the most intelligent species on the planet to look after other animal species that make Mother Nature beautiful.